zyskarch/pytestarch/docs/features/visualization.md

 ## Visualizing architecture
-The graph structure can be plotted with `evaluable_architecture.visualize()` (requires matplotlib), which plots the dependency graph.
+The graph structure can be plotted with `evaluable_architecture.visualize()` (requires matplotlib - this is not installed as a dependency by default: please install `pytestarch[visualization]`), which plots the dependency graph.
 By default, the nodes are labeled with their module name.
 If a module name is long and/or a module has many submodules, the labels may crowd the plot.
 This can be addressed by specifying (short) aliases for the module names by using the keyword argument